openmobilityfoundation/mobility-data-specification/README.md

 The specification is a way to implement realtime data sharing, measurement and regulation for municipalities and mobility as a service providers.
 It is meant to ensure that governments have the ability to enforce, evaluate and manage providers.

 The spec lives in `transportation-tech-specification.md`.
 Currently, there are two implementations avaliable.
-Version `v0.1` defines a data standard for providers to implement that the City can query in realtime, while `v0.2` impl
+Version `v0.1` defines a data standard for providers to implement that the City can query in realtime, while `v0.2` implements an API that providers can query for similar information and additional realtime parking, cost and trip permission information.

 ## Roadmap